rogerdahl/floating-pointer/README.md

   To use this function with Firefox, enable both `Use autoscrolling` and `Use smooth scrolling` in the Firefox settings (they're under `Browsing`, near the end of the `General` section).
 Then tap the `Smooth` button in the lower right in the app UI.

+  Notes:

-  Note: The mouse pointer may appear to flicker when starting to scroll with this method.
+    - The mouse pointer may appear to flicker when starting to scroll with this method.
 This is to prevent the browser from interpreting brief scrolling as just the start of a scroll.
 Most of the time this works, but if it doesn't, you may have to start and stop a new scroll in order to synchronize the browser with your actions.

+    - In both Firefox and Chrome, smooth scrolling will not start if the pointer is hovering over a link.
+That's because this type of scrolling is triggered using the middle mouse button, while middle mouse button click on a link opens links in new tabs.

 #### Auto scrolling

 - So we can now scroll smoothly through infinite feeds, but in our Quest for the Ultimate Doomscrolling Experience, having to keep a finger on the screen will get old quickly.
 So this app has mode where the mouse wheel scroll and browser smooth scroll modes (described above) can be toggled on.